-- 3. Contracts with customers of the Group's companies shall be drafted in a clear and simple manner.
-Transparency shall be promoted in pre-contractual and contractual relations with customers, and they shall be advised of the various existing alternatives, particularly as regards services, products and rates. - 4.
-The companies of the Iberdrola Group shall raise awareness among their customers and cause them to participate in environmental and social commitments and principles. - 5.
+3. Contracts with customers of the Group's companies shall be drafted in a clear and simple manner.
+Transparency shall be promoted in pre-contractual and contractual relations with customers, and they shall be advised of the various existing alternatives, particularly as regards services, products and rates.

+- 4. The companies of the Iberdrola Group shall raise awareness among their customers and cause them to participate in environmental and social commitments and principles. - 5.
 Professionals of the Group's companies shall avoid any kind of interference or influence of customers or third parties that may alter their professional impartiality and objectivity and may not receive any kind of remuneration from customers or generally from third parties for services relating to the professional's activities within Iberdrola's boundary.

 Article B.9.
-Suppliers
+Supply chain

-- 1. The procedures of the Group's companies for the selection of suppliers shall conform to an objective and impartial standard and shall avoid any conflict of interest or favouritism in the selection thereof. - Professionals of the Iberdrola Group's companies undertake to comply with established internal award procedures, including, in particular, those relating to the approval of suppliers. - 2.
-The prices and other information submitted by suppliers during a process of selection shall be treated confidentially and shall not be disclosed to third parties without the consent of the interested parties or where required by law or to comply with court or governmental orders. - Professionals of the Group's companies who have access to personal data of suppliers must maintain the confidentiality thereof and comply with the provisions of the laws on the protection of personal data, to the extent applicable. - 3.
-The information made available by professionals of the Group's companies to their suppliers shall be true and shall not be given with the intent to mislead. - 4.
-The companies of the Iberdrola Group shall raise awareness among their suppliers and cause them to participate in environmental and social commitments, especially those relating to the circularity of their activities and the fight against child and forced or compulsory labour and any other kind of modern slavery. - 5.
-Professionals of the companies comprising Iberdrola shall avoid any kind of interference or influence of suppliers or third parties that may alter their professional impartiality and
+1. The procedures of the Group's companies for the selection of suppliers and workers within their supply chain shall conform to an objective and impartial standard and shall avoid any conflict of interest or favouritism in the selection thereof.

+Professionals of the Iberdrola Group's companies undertake to comply with established internal award procedures, including, in particular, those relating to the approval of suppliers.

+2. The prices and other information submitted by suppliers during a process of selection shall be treated confidentially and shall not be disclosed to third parties without the consent of the interested parties or where required by law or to comply with court or governmental orders.

+Professionals of the Group's companies who have access to personal data of suppliers and the workers of their supply chain must maintain the confidentiality thereof and comply with the provisions of the laws on the protection of personal data, to the extent applicable.

+- 3. The information made available by professionals of the Group's companies to their suppliers, to the workers of their supply chain and to the communities affected thereby shall be true and shall not be given with the intent to mislead. - 4.
+The companies of the Iberdrola Group shall raise awareness among the members of their supply chain and cause them to participate in environmental and social commitments, especially those relating to the circularity of their activities and the fight against child and forced or compulsory labour and any other kind of modern slavery. - 5.
+Professionals of the companies comprising Iberdrola shall avoid any kind of interference or influence of the participants in their supply chain that may alter their professional impartiality and objectivity and may not receive any kind of remuneration from them or generally from third parties for services relating to the professional's activities within the boundary of Iberdrola.

-- objectivity and may not receive any kind of remuneration from suppliers of the Group's companies or generally from third parties for services relating to the professional's activities within the boundary of Iberdrola. - 6.
-The companies of the Group shall make available suitable means to collaborate with their suppliers in order to increase their competitiveness, establishing appropriate programmes in each case, promoting partnerships in line with Sustainable Development Goal (SDG) seventeen approved by the United Nations (UN). - 7.
-The companies of the Iberdrola Group shall endeavour to ensure compliance with the provisions of this Code of Ethics by their suppliers and shall take action as a result of any violation.
+- 6. The companies of the Group shall make available suitable means to collaborate with the members of their supply chain in order to increase their competitiveness, establishing appropriate programmes in each case, promoting partnerships in line with Sustainable Development Goal (SDG) seventeen approved by the United Nations (UN). - 7.
+The companies of the Iberdrola Group shall endeavour to ensure compliance with the provisions of this Code of Ethics by the members of their supply chain and shall take action as a result of any violation.